AI Agents Quick Start

 • Keep system prompts short.
 2-3 sentences about your strategy intent.
 LumiBot handles the rest.

 • Do not list built-in tools.
-They are included by default.
+They are included by default, even when you add custom tools.

 • Log the summary.
 Always log result.summary so you can understand agent decisions.